meisner91/JetsonNanoOrinScripts/05_CH341_Jetson_Minimal_Kernel_Build.md

-# CH341 – Minimal Kernel Module Build on Jetson Orin Nano (Linux)
+# CH341 – Minimal Kernel Module Build on Jetson Orin Nano
 This document describes **how the CH341 USB-Serial kernel driver** (commonly used by ESP32, Arduino clones, and USB-UART adapters) is built and installed on a **Jetson Orin Nano**.